 Timeline to Completion

 Time taken to complete the PhD varies depending on the time required to complete the various stages of the program, such as ethics approval, conducting interviews or gaining permission to access archival materials, if research involves extensive fieldwork or lengthy experiments.
-The timeline below is a guide for completing within the 4 years that the program is funded.
+The timeline below is a guide to facilitate timely completion of the 4-year doctoral program subject to the policies, degree requirements and timelines for major milestones (e.g. candidacy, final oral exam) set by the School of Graduate Studies.
 Students can register beyond 4 years as necessary to continue research and writing activities.

 - September to April: Complete coursework

 - January to June: Form supervisory committee; Identify areas of concentration and prepare a draft reading list for the comprehensive exam

 - May to June: Annual progress meeting; Present draft comprehensive exam reading list to the supervisory committee